dogenzen/find-political-donors/README.md

 ## Approach

+### Assumptions

+- It's assumed that negative numbers are allowed as valid contributions.
+- It's assumed that dates behave as per Java's string to date conversion where months and days rollover.
+For example, a month value of 13 rolls over to next year 1 (January) etc.
+- It's assumed that all the processed data will fit in memory.

+### Design Considerations
+The code is structured as a set of layered modules, which provides a general framework for processing each contribution for any running and aggregate computations.
+This is achieved with proper abstraction and encapsulation of classes with internal data-structures.

+##### Currency computation
+Currency computation is done by converting each number to cents (by multiplying with 100) and then storing it as `long`.
+The value is converted back after all additions or averages are computed for reporting and rounded to whole dollar.

+##### Sorting
+Sorting and aggregation of dates is done using a map of maps.

+Recipient Id is stored as key in a `TreeMap` so that they are sorted alphabetically.
+The values are stored as `HashMap` with contribution date as key.
+The entries are then sorted chronologically using a custom comparator.

-#### Mock Stream
+##### Mock Stream
 The donations data is read from the input file line by line and a Java stream class `Stream<String>` is used to mock as if the data is read from a stream.

-#### Space considerations
+### Space considerations
 It's *assumed* that the processed donation entries will fit in memory.

 The following data is extracted and stored in memory
 - All the individual contribution amounts, and running count and total for each recipient and zipcode combination.
 - All the individual contribution amounts, and aggregate count and total for each recipient and date combination.

-#### Runtime considerations
+### Runtime considerations
 For computing runtime median from a stream requires consideration of insertion time to store the data and computing the median.

 Using a max-heap and a min-heap for each combination requires O(log n) time for insertion and O(1) constant time to compute the median.

-#### Other considerations & Assumptions
-##### Sorting
-Sorting and aggregation of dates is done using a map of maps.

-Recipient Id is stored as key in a `TreeMap` so that they are sorted alphabetically.
-The values are stored as `HashMap` with contribution date as key.
-The entries are then sorted chronologically using a custom comparator.

-##### Currency computation
-Currency computation is done by converting each number to cents (by multiplying with 100) and then storing it as `long`.
-The value is converted back after all additions or averages are computed for reporting and rounded to whole dollar.

-##### Assumptions
-- It's assumed that negative numbers are allowed as valid contributions.
-- It's assumed that dates behave as per Java's string to date conversion where months and days rollover.
-For example, a month value of 13 rolls over to next year 1 (January) etc.
-- It's assumed that all the processed data will fit in memory.